netsys-usa/netxd_xdb_ai_agents/ai_agent_langchain/python/README.md

 #### `XDBAIAgent`

-The main agent class for interacting with XDB memory management.
+The main agent class for interacting with XDB memory management and reminder system.

 ```python
 from xdb_ai_agent import XDBAIAgent, XDBConfig